 I have never had the honor of attending or hosting a dinner party, but playing hostess and planning a dinner party for 8 and invite my closest acquaintances sounds pretty cool.
 For all us book nerds, imagine if instead of your real life friends, you could invite your beloved characters from the literary world.
-Today we are sharing the 7 fictional characters who would receive an invitation to our bookish dinner party.
+Today, I am sharing the fictional characters who would receive an invitation to my first bookish dinner party.

-Mr. Finch gets the pleasure of being the only gentleman invited to my little bookish gathering.
-He gets an invite because I admire his tenacity for truth and justice.
+Mr. Finch gets the pleasure of being the only man invited to this here bookish dinner party.
+He gets an invite because I admire his tenacity for truth and justice, and he is one of the best parents in literature.
 I want to learn how the unlawful conviction of Tom and his subsequent death affecting the rest of Mr. Finch’s career.
 I also want to know how seeing the justice system fail a man based solely on his race affected the later years of Scout and Jem.

 This is more than a most obvious choice.
 Why wouldn’t I invite the title character and heroine of my favorite novel?
 Other than being invited because she’s a fave, Jane gets an invitation because she is strong-willed, smart, and independent…like me!
 When she was faced with a moral, she took the road less travelled.
 And in the end, that made all the difference.
 I want to hear the stories of how she and Mr. Rochester got along after Miss Eyre became Mrs. Rochester.